Jesse Williams (American football): Personal life

 In May 2015, Williams was diagnosed with papillary Type 2 cancer and had to undergo kidney surgery.
 In a statement through the Seahawks, Williams said, "Although disappointing, I am a fighter and will handle this.
 I am going to focus on my health and fighting this battle with a return to football as my ultimate goal".

-After football, Williams became a strength & conditioning coach.
-He is part of growing the sport of American football in Australia and very passionate about community work in his local area where he was raised.
+After football, Williams became a strength and conditioning coach.
+He has contributed to the growth of American football in Australia and has been active in community work in his local area where he was raised.